n-osborne/logic-in-agda/src/FOL-Relational-Structures.lagda.md

   v ∈? (x ∷ l) | no  _ = v ∈? l
 ```

-And we will also need to build the list of al the elements of the
+And we will also need to build the list of all the elements of the
 domain of a structure.

 ```